AppDaemon/appdaemon/docs/APPGUIDE.rst

 Choosing a Start Time
 ~~~~~~~~~~~~~~~~~~~~~

-Internally, AppDaemon keeps track of it's own time relative to when it
+Internally, AppDaemon keeps track of its own time relative to when it
 was started.
 This make is possible to start AppDaemon with a different
 start time and date to the current time.
 For instance to test that
 sunset App, start AppDaemon at a time just before sunset and see if it